Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 2: Sample complexity of -distance based learning

-Next, let us find the lower bound.
-As shown in Sec. \ref{sec:entanglementPauli}, when a maximally entangled state is employed and the Bell measurement is performed, the probability of obtaining outcome $x$ is given by
+Next, let us derive the lower bound.
+As shown in Sec.~\ref{sec:entanglementPauli}, when a maximally entangled state is employed and the Bell measurement is performed, the probability of obtaining outcome $x$ is given by

 Our goal here is to determine the maximum eigenvalue of the inverse FIM with respect to $\vb*{\lambda}$.